 How Will This Impact Purchases?

-One of the most common concerns is how to adjust cash-handling practices once pennies are no longer available.
+One of the most common concerns is how to adjust cash‑handling practices.
 Here’s what to expect:

 - Electronic payments: Debit, credit, and digital transactions will not be affected.
 Prices will continue to be charged to the exact cent.